This post may contain affiliate links. Please read our disclosure policy.

 - 2 3/4 cups all-purpose flour

-- With your mixer, cream together sugar, butter and shortening.
+- Cream together sugar, butter and shortening with your mixer.
 Add in eggs and mix well.

-- In a separate large bowl, sift together flour, cream of tartar, baking soda, and salt.
+- In a large bowl, sift together flour, cream of tartar, baking soda and salt.

 - Combine the wet ingredients into the dry and mix until all of the ingredients are incorporated together.